-Nile University invited Professor Hossam Badrawi, Professor in Faculty of Medicine, Cairo University, and a well-known politician in Egypt, to hold a live public lecture and will include a talk on "Universities: Civilization Builders or Service Providers?", followed by questions and discussions.
+Nile University invited Professor Hossam Badrawi, Professor in the Faculty of Medicine, Cairo University, and a well-known politician in Egypt, to hold a live public lecture, including a talk on "Universities: Civilization Builders or Service Providers?", followed by questions and discussions.

 The lecture was broadcasted online on Sunday, 13 December 2020, 7:00 - 8:30 pm(Cairo time – GMT +2).
-Prof. Hossam Badrawi, is a prominent physician and a well-known politician in Egypt; a member of the board of trustees of the Bibliotheca Alexandrina, and a professor in Faculty of Medicine, Cairo University.
-He chaired the Education Committee in the Egyptian Parliament from the year 2000 to 2005.
-He chaired the OB/GYN department at Cairo University and served as a board member of the first National Council of Human Rights in Egypt.
-He earned a BS with honors from Kasr El-Aini School of Medicine in 1974 and received his doctorate degree from the same University and from Wayne State University in Detroit, Michigan.
+Prof. Hossam Badrawi is a prominent physician and a well-known politician in Egypt, a member of the board of trustees of the Bibliotheca Alexandrina, and a professor at the Faculty of Medicine, Cairo University.
+He chaired the Education Committee in the Egyptian Parliament from 2000 to 2005.
+He chaired the OB/GYN department at Cairo University and served as a board member of Egypt's first National Council of Human Rights.
+He earned a BS with honors from Kasr El-Aini School of Medicine in 1974.
+He received his doctorate from the same University and Wayne State University in Detroit, Michigan.

 He had his doctorate in Scanning Electron Microscopy on human endometrium, then graduate studies at Northwest University in Chicago, and later on from Boston University, Boston, USA, in Education Reform.
 He published 120 scientific papers and seven books in his specialty and education.
 Prof. Badrawi's last publication is a book called "At the Café of Dreamers of Tomorrow" in 2020.